H-DNA/H-DNA.github.io/docs/posts/correctness-conditions/index.md

 Now that we have had a clear picture of the system and its execution.
 Simply put, it's an interleaving of method invocations and responses on a set of shared objects by a set of processes.
 We now go on to define a correctness condition (Section [Correctness Condition](#correctness-conditions)) and its properties (Section [Properties of A Correctness Condition](#properties-of-a-correctness-condition)).

 ## Correctness Condition

+Consider $\mathcal{H}$ as the **universe of histories**.

+To define whether an algorithm is correct, we must define an algorithm.

+An **algorithm** can be thought of as a sole method of a data structure that can be instantiated to a shared object.
+An **algorithm** when run in a system produces a set of histories.
+We can equate an algorithm with a set of histories.

+**Definition.** A **correctness condition** is a mapping of algorithm specifications to validity functions.

+**Definition.** A **correctness condition instantiated to an algorithm specification** (or an **instantiated correctness condition**) is a validity function $V:\mathcal{H}\mapsto\{0,1\}$.
+An algorithm is correct with regard to an instantiated correctness condition if all of its histories $h$ satisfy $V(h) = 1$.

+Note that a correctness condition based on this definition is a mapping of algorithm specifications to a validity functions, not a single validity function.
+For example, the linearizable queue has a validity function and the linearizable stack has a different validity function.
+Consequently, it's actually not sufficient to say that "An algorithm is linearizable".
+You should say, "A queue is linearizable" or "An algorithm is queue-linearizable".

+**Unresolved question.** What is an **algorithm specification**?

 ## Properties of A Correctness Condition